Ukraine: NATO slams Russia's troop buildup on border | DW | 13.04.2021

 "Russia must end this military buildup in and around Ukraine, stop its provocations and deescalate immediately," Stoltenberg said.

-Kuleba flew to Brussels for talks with Stoltenberg on Tuesday, a day after Ukraine accused the Kremlin of ignoring its request for negotiations between the two countries' presidents.
+Kuleba flew to Brussels for talks with Stoltenberg on Tuesday, a day after Ukraine accused the Kremlin of ignoring a request for top-level negotiations.

-Russia and Ukraine have traded accusations over the escalating tensions in the eastern Donbass region.
+Russia and Ukraine have traded accusations about the increasing tensions in the eastern Donbass region.

-Kuleba called for further economic sanctions against Russia and more military support to Ukraine.
+Kuleba called for further economic sanctions on Russia and more military support for Ukraine.

 The Kremlin accused the United States and other NATO countries of turning Ukraine into a "powder keg."